 - A few experienced people can manage a simple meal, but the more complex the menu, the more time and help will be needed in preparation, service and cleanup.

-- Also, allow extra time if this is a first-time event or there are several new volunteers.
+- Allow extra time if this is a first-time event or there are several new volunteers.
 It is always better to have some free time before an event, than be rushed into serving or having the food not done on time.

-- If ice cream or refrigerated salads are on the menu, be sure there is enough storage space.
-Don’t wait until the last minute to try to solve a storage space problem.
-You may create a time management problem.
+- If ice cream, refrigerated salads or other foods needing cold storage are on the menu, plan ahead for adequate refrigerator or freezer space.
+Don’t wait until the last minute to try to solve a space problem.
+You may create a time management and food safety problem.

 - Allow plenty of volunteers to get the job done right.
 Train volunteers and assign a ‘person-in-charge’ of the food event.